-- They may have a due diligence process that takes into account factors more relevant to your business.
+- They may have a due diligence process that takes into account factors more relevant to your small business.
 So if you’ve been refused a loan by your bank, one of these providers may be a good option.

 - You will still need security or a personal guarantee.

 Online Lenders might be a good option if…